Wang Kelian

 Wang Kelian is a village in Perlis, Malaysia located on the Malaysia-Thailand border.
 The village was popular with tourists as it was the location of a border market, which straddles both sides of the border.
-However, it has lost it popularity following the discovery of mass graves of the victims of human trafficking in the area in 2015, for which it is now known for.
+However, it has lost it popularity following the discovery of mass graves of the victims of human trafficking in the area in 2015, for which it is now known.
 It is also the location of a minor border crossing into Thailand.

 Geography

 Wang Kelian is located in the northern part of the Malaysian state of Perlis, and is one of the northernmost villages in Peninsular Malaysia.
 Wang Kelian is located at the foot of the karstic Nakawan Range and is surrounded by mogotes.
 Coming from Kaki Bukit and the rest of Perlis, Perlis State Route R15 has to climb over a low pass to reach Wang Kelian.

 Perlis State Route R15 connects Wang Kelian with the rest of Perlis via the small town of Kaki Bukit about 10 km south.
 The border crossing into Thailand is located about 4 km north of Wang Kelian village.
 Padang Besar, where Perlis' main border crossing into Thailand is located, is 20 km away while Kangar, the state capital, is 33 km to the south.

 At the border crossing, Road R15 connects to Route 4184 which joins Route 406, the main road to Satun town.